 Related: Curried Egg Salad Sandwich

 I ate both of these versions at her home and no matter what gravy she used, the curry always came out fabulous — just finger-licking good.
 She also told me that ‘Egg Drop Curry’ is amongst the most common curries prepared in most of the Andhra families for lunch or dinner.
+If you are looking for Poached Egg Curry Without Coconut, or Broken Egg Curry Andhra Style then this recipe is for you.

 This Egg Drop Curry Popular: